 STEM is only for men and it is too techie!
-Now this is not a cliché USAID research states that there are less women in Leadership roles in their career, predominantly in the world of Technology and more so in the developing world.
-There is this general acceptance that female are for certain jobs and men are cut out for some jobs.
+Now, this is not a cliché USAID research states that there are fewer women in Leadership roles in their career, predominantly in the world of Technology and more so in the developing world.
+There is this general acceptance that female is for certain jobs and men are cut out for some jobs.

-Organisations tends to benefit with these pool of untapped resources available to them for the growth of their business which will in turn increase the overall economic GDP.
+Organisations tend to benefit with these pool of untapped resources available to them for the growth of their business which will, in turn, increase the overall economic GDP.

 The WEF in partnership has set agenda to close the gender gap in partnership with various key stakeholders.